 Find out exactly how a panel interview works.
 The panel interview guide tells you what to expect from this type of interview.

-Your interview starts from the moment you arrive at the company.
+Your panel job interview starts from the moment you arrive at the company.
 Make the right impression with these job interview tips.